Azure/Avere/docs/config_tuning.md

-# Post-creation configuration
+# Cluster configuration and performance tuning

-The vfxt.py utility creates and configures the vFXT cluster.
+After using the vfxt.py utility to create the vFXT cluster, a few additional setup steps and customizations are recommended.
 To administer the finished cluster, use the Avere Control Panel.
-Although many settings are set appropriately for your cloud service by the creation script, there are others that you might want to customize.

 Post-creation configuration tasks include the following: